 What is transition planning or transition services?

-Transition planning was designed to prepare students with disabilities to move smoothly from the world of school to the world of postsecondary education, employment and independent living.
+Transition planning is designed to prepare students with learning differences/learning difficulties to move smoothly from the world of school to postsecondary education, employment and independent living.
 As part of a student’s Individual Education Plan (IEP), a transition plan is required by both state and federal law (Minn.
 Stat.
 120.17, subd.
 4a, and Section 300.29 under the Individuals with Disabilities Education Act).
-Formal transition planning begins when a student reaches ninth grade or age 14, although planning can begin earlier.
-The plan is developed by the IEP team, which includes the students, parents, teachers, guidance counselor, transition coordinator, social worker or other support specialists.
+Formal transition planning begins when a student reaches ninth grade (ages 14-15), although planning can begin earlier.
+Then, the IEP team develops a plan which includes the students, parents, teachers, guidance counselor, transition coordinator, social worker or other support specialists.

 The five federally mandated areas of transition planning include: